gbs4ever/basic-node-server/README.md

 ## Node-server

 Here we will use [express](https://expressjs.com/) as a web server.
 We have built out a server using templating engine ejs.
-If you have ever built a Rails app this will look very similar so read this code base to get a feel for it.
+It is built witha the common MVC structure.
+If you have ever built a Rails app this will look very similar so read this code base to get a feel for it and undertand it.